Koatty/koatty_doc/docs/README-en.md

 ## Plugins

-The plugin mechanism is to manage and orchestrate relatively independent business logic on the premise of ensuring that the core of the framework is sufficiently lean and stable.
+The plugin mechanism is to manage and orchestrate relatively independent business logic while ensuring that the core of the framework is sufficiently lean and stable.

 ### Why Do We Need Plugins?